 The Real Innovation Awards

-Secondly, other awards for innovation tend to describe a simplified, sanitised and inaccurate view of the process.
+There are many innovation awards on offer, but they tend to describe a simplified, sanitised and inaccurate view of the process.
 Yes, whizzy new products and visionary leadership are important, but they aren’t the whole story: real innovation is messy, uncertain and serendipitous.
 And so the Real Innovation Awards were born – an award scheme designed to showcase the authentic, haphazard and exciting business of real innovation and to identify and celebrate those people and organisations who exemplify the way it really works.

-In a word – recognition.
-Winners will be feted by Management Today and LBS, with an exclusive awards presentation ceremony to be held at London Business School in November – plus appearances in LBS’s own journal the London Business School Review and website.
-Not only that, MT and LBS will promote both winners and shortlisted entries online via stories on their must-read website, daily news bulletin and extensive social media feeds (#RealInnovationAwards).
+Winners will be feted by LBS, with an exclusive awards presentation ceremony to be held at London Business School in November – plus appearances in LBS’s own journal the London Business School Review and website.
+Winners and shortlisted entries will be promoted online and through our social media feeds (#RealInnovationAwards).

 There are six categories in the Real Innovation Awards.